Eagle Premier: Design

 Standard on all Premiers was an electronically controlled AM/FM stereo sound system.
 It had an exclusive feature of being a "self-diagnosing" radio.
 A premium speaker system was standard on the ES models.
 Successive years featured more sophisticated entertainment units that included a seven band equalizer with memory functions, an advanced cassette deck with music search functionality, and a CD player.

 For the initial launch, there was a choice of two powertrains.
 Eschewing the Renault 25's French-built four-cylinder engines, the base Premier LX trim featured a standard 2.5 L AMC four-cylinder engine.
-Featuring electronically controlled throttle-body fuel injection, it developed a peak power output of 111 hp and 142 lb.ft of torque at 1400 rpm.
+Featuring electronically controlled throttle-body fuel injection, it developed a peak power output of 111 hp and 142 lb.ft of torque at 2500 rpm.
 This engine was coupled to a new electronically controlled four-speed automatic gearbox, developed by ZF Friedrichshafen.
 Fuel economy for the base model was EPA estimated at 22 mpgus in the city and 31 mpgus on the highway, giving it a 527 mi cruising range with the 17 usgal gas tank.
 It is unclear as to whether any four cylinder models were actually produced and sold though.

-Optional in the LX and standard in ES models was a 3.0 L version of the Peugeot-Renault-Volvo (PRV) V6 engine, fitted with multiple port fuel injection, producing peak power and torque figures of 150 hp at 5000 rpm and 171 lb.ft at 3570 rpm.
+Optional in the LX and standard in ES models was a 3.0 L version of the Peugeot-Renault-Volvo (PRV) V6 engine, fitted with multiple port fuel injection, producing peak power and torque figures of 150 hp at 5000 rpm and 171 lb.ft at 3750 rpm.
 Fuel efficiency of the V6 was rated at 18 mpgus for the city and 27 mpgus on the highway.
 Factory acceleration estimates from standstill to 60 miles per hour (97 km/h) were 11.5 seconds with the four-cylinder, and 10 seconds with the six.
 The Premier's powertrains were covered by a 7-year, 70000 mi warranty, which was longer than offered by any of the competitors at the time.

-Developed by AMC, which was "the Big Three's little sister ... with almost no resources, and fighting a vastly superior enemy", Bob Lutz, then a vice president at Chrysler, wrote that the Premier sedan as one of the "impressive succession of new products" that Chrysler gained from acquiring the small automaker.
+Developed by AMC, which was "the Big Three's little sister ... with almost no resources, and fighting a vastly superior enemy", Bob Lutz, then a vice president at Chrysler, wrote that the Premier sedan was one of the "impressive succession of new products" that Chrysler gained from acquiring the small automaker.
 The Eagle Premier replaced the so-called Liberty car that Chrysler had been developing as the basis of its future cars for many years, but was experiencing problems with this major project.